geekcourses/GitHubTutorial-Using-VSCode/README.md

 Now you can close the terminal.

-[Note: This is one time process only.
+[*Note: This is one time process only.
 So, we don't need to do this again and again.
-Just do it once and you are good to go.]
+Just do it once and you are good to go.*]

 ---
 ## 2. Open folder in VSCode

 1. Open VsCode
 2. Select file > Open Folder

 ![openFolder](./images/vscode-open-folder.png)

-    3. now select your Folder that you want to upload.
+3. now select your Project Folder that you want to upload.

+[*Note: you must have at least 1 file (even empty) in the folder or its descendants, because git did not track empty folders*.

 ![selectFolder](./images/vscode-select-folder.png)

 ---
 ## 3. Publishing to Github

 1. Select Source Control Option

 ![selectSourceControl](./images/vscode-select-source-control.png)

 2. Now click on Publish to GitHub

 ![publishToGitHub](./images/vscode-publish-to-github.png)

 3. Select option for private or public repository

     private => only you can see the repository